mario-slowinski/netinstall/README.md

 Adjust **variables** accordingly.
 For RHEL download full DVD ISO image and put it in *img_dir*.
-For CentOS and Oracle Linux boot ISO image will be downloaded from the internet.
+For other distributions boot ISO image will be downloaded from the internet.
 This can be chaned by *image > url* variable.

 ### Playbooks should be run in the following order